SternduCode/Volcano/README.md

 # Volcano
-Volcano is a Library for (encrypted-) network communication and and network computation
+Volcano is a Library for (encrypted-) network communication and and network computation that can be used standalone as it has a CLI interface

 ## Modules